judgejudes/chatbot/readme.md

-# Kate Compton - A5

-A place to hold both chancery and tracery examples
+# messing around with chatbots using tracery :)